Blog / Year-in-Review

 December 2023 — Weber-Wulff et al. publish the European audit.
 A team led by Debora Weber-Wulff at HTW Berlin tested 14 commercial AI detection tools across English, Spanish, and German texts.
 The study, published in the International Journal for Educational Integrity, concluded that "none of the tools tested was accurate or reliable" and explicitly recommended against their use for academic integrity decisions.

 2023-2024 — Stanford / Liang et al. The single most-cited piece of detector research, Liang et al. in Patterns, tested seven leading detectors against TOEFL essays written by real non-native English speakers.
-The average false positive rate was 61.3%.
+The average false-positive rate was 53.5% across the detectors.
 One detector flagged 97.8% of the essays as AI-generated.
 A 2024 follow-up by the same group confirmed the bias persisted through that year's vendor updates.

 2024-2025 — Institutional reversals begin.
 Vanderbilt disabled Turnitin's AI detector in August 2023, the first major US university to do so publicly.
 Yale, the University of Waterloo, Washington State University, and a growing list followed in 2024 and 2025.
 Most cited bias and false positive rates as the reason.